Women-are-wonderful effect: Effects

+Gender equality

+A study with participants from 44 countries involving prediction of an individual's personality based on photographs verified the effect in multiple countries and found that the effect decreased the higher a country's measure of gender equality.
+This effect seemed to be due to men being viewed less negatively the more egalitarian a country was rather than women being viewed less positively.

+Gender roles

-Some authors have claimed the "Women are wonderful" effect is applicable when women follow traditional gender roles such as child nurturing and stay-at-home housewife.
-However, other authors have cited studies indicating that the women-are-wonderful effect is still applicable even when women are in nontraditional gender roles, and the original Eagly, Mladinic & Otto (1991) study discovering the women-are-wonderful effect found no such ambivalence.
+According to Kristin Anderson, the women-are-wonderful effect is applicable when women follow traditional gender roles such as child nurturing and stay-at-home housewife.
+However, authors Laurie Rudman and Peter Glick have cited studies indicating that the effect is still applicable even when women are in nontraditional gender roles, and the original Eagly, Mladinic & Otto (1991) study discovering the women-are-wonderful effect found no such ambivalence.